 Low budget hostel or guest house

-Hostel Geres is another great option in central Geres.
+Hostel Geres is a great option in central Geres.
 If you are traveling on a tight budget this hostel is centrally located, very cheap and clean.
 Due to the great prices, this hostel usually sells out very quickly…

 Mid-range good value for money hotel

 Hotel Lagoa Azul do Geres is our best mid-range option in Geres!
 The hotel is centrally located, with nice rooms, wifi, and all the expected commodities.
 However, the best thing about it is the breakfast with a view.
-The hotel is right in from of Caniçada dam, and you get to have the breakfast looking at the beautiful scenery created by it.
+The hotel is right in front of the Caniçada dam, and you get to have breakfast looking at the beautiful scenery created by it.
 This one is very appreciated by couples and families.